Qubes-Community/Contents/docs/no-git-submissions.md

 Contributing to the official Qubes OS [documentation](https://www.qubes-os.org/doc/) requires contributors to understand git concepts like forking a repository, submitting pull requests and keeping a forked repository synchronized with upstream.
 Some of those concepts are easy to master, others are more involved.

-Qubes users who don't want to learn git for a reason or another - or who don't feel confident submitting a pull request (PR) - can simply create an issue in this github community page in the "Issues" tab above with any content they see fit: addition or improvements to documentation, suggestions, tips, typo fixes, one-liners, ...
+Qubes users who don't want to learn git for a reason or another - or who don't feel confident submitting a pull request (PR) - can simply create an issue in this github community page in the "Issues" tab above with any content they see fit: addition or improvements to documentation, suggestions, tips, typo fixes, one-liners, etc.
+Please add the `doc-contrib` label/tag to your issue if you would like to submit this document.

 After (optional) discussion in the issue's thread and if the content is deemed fit for submission (whether to this project's unoffical documentation repository or to Qubes' official qubes-doc repository) a community member will create a git pull request on your behalf and take care of anything "git", or alternatively he will guide you in creating your own PR - if you'd like to of course.
 Note however that in the former case you'll loose attribution/credit because github doesn't allow transferring a pull request's ownership.